chrissimpkins/jampack/docs/README.rst

 What is JamPack?
 ----------------------------

 JamPack includes the executables ``jam`` and ``unjam`` that provide a simple approach to pack and unpack tar.gz, tar.bz2, and zip file archives, respectively.
 No more alphabet soup.
+JamPack works on Linux, OS X, and Windows platforms.

 Install